andrewmaclachlan/CASA0005repo/README.md

 However, there is no requirement to have any background in these disciplines to go through the material and anyone with an interest in spatial analysis in the R data science programming language will be able to successfully complete the practicals.

-If you have any questions reach out to us on Twitter:
+If you have any questions, reach out to us on Twitter:

 * [Andy MacLachlan](https://twitter.com/andymaclachlan)
 * [Adam Dennett](https://twitter.com/adam_dennett)